Are you searching for a reliable dedicated server?

 How much does a dedicated server cost?

-The cost of a dedicated server varies based on its hardware specifications, features, and the hosting provider.
+The cost of a dedicated server hosting varies based on its hardware specifications, features, and the hosting provider.
 Prices can range from $100 to $500+ per month for basic servers and go beyond $1,000 per month for enterprise-grade servers with advanced features and support.

 What are the advantages of a dedicated server?